-Western Power shall contact the User to arrange for an audit of the EG system at their Premises prior to the proposed audit date.
-The User shall provide full unrestricted access to the EG system to the Western Power personnel or authorised Western Power contractor undertaking the audit.
+The Authorised Agent or Western Power shall contact the User to arrange for an audit of the EG system at their Premises prior to the proposed audit date.
+The User shall provide full unrestricted access to the EG system to an Authorised Agent or Western Power personnel undertaking the audit.